 The bachelor’s degree programs require students to study one field in depth (the major) and to complete general education requirements or a core curriculum as appropriate to the major field and degree program selected.
 There is overlap among general education requirements, which allows students flexibility in the choice of majors and degree programs.

-The BA is available in more than forty fields in the humanities and arts, the social and behavioral sciences, and the natural sciences and mathematics.
-The BS in Engineering is available in twelve major fields.
+The BA is available in more than 40 fields in the humanities and arts, the social and behavioral sciences, and the natural sciences and mathematics.
+The BS in Engineering is available in 12 major fields.
 The BS in Management is available in two major fields.
 In addition, BS programs are offered in accounting, the natural sciences, mathematics, computer science, statistics, nutrition, art education, music education, and nursing.

 The Bachelor of Music (BM) degree is offered by the Cleveland Institute of Music through a joint program with Case Western Reserve University.

 Every candidate for a baccalaureate degree from the university must: